 A table of content helps users get a quick overview of the entire content and go directly to the section that speaks to them the most.
 This holds particularly true for lengthy articles.
 If readers have to strain to find a relevant section, they may not be interested and wouldn’t engage with the content.

 2. Direct writing style

 If the content is direct and straight to the point, there are more chances of people reading it.
-Jargons, fluff and unstructured content will shoo away readers.
-A purposeful content with a direct tone and effective writing style improves the time on page.
+Jargons, fluff, and unstructured content will shoo away readers.
+Purposeful content with a natural tone and effective writing style improves the time on the page.

 3. Open in new tab